 Also Read: How To Fix Dead Android With Red Triangle

-When your Android phone stuck on boot loop with an error “no command” then here mentioned some of the ways can be followed to get rid of the issue.
+When your Android phone stuck on the boot loop with an error “no command” then here mentioned some of the ways can help to get rid of the issue.
 However, it is already known that because of improper installation of software or due to cache error, the error has occurred.

 But before going to any solutions, it is recommended to access Android recovery mode by following the keys.
 If you fail to do so then kindly switch off your phone and take the battery out and again try the above key combinations.

 Solution 1: Solve ‘No command’ error to access Recovery mode using key combinations

 Generally, lots of users come across this error while they boot their device in recovery mode.
 If this is the case then you should know that it needs some command to go ahead.
 It means that a few key combinations will help to solve the error on Android.

 Here is a list of key combinations that will surely help users to get rid of the error and can easily access recovery mode.
 Ensure to hold those keys for 20 seconds.

 - Then, Press and hold Power+Home+Volume Up keys.

 - Press and hold Power+Volume Down keys.